-Amendment Type Definition/Process Project cost \$600,000 or less Major Amendment Public Hearing Addition of a new project unless it is a new earmark, grant, or project not subject to CCRPC's fiscal constraint limit. Ü 2.
-Moving the construction phase of a project that is "ready to go" from the current year to an out year.
-3. Cost increase resulting from a significant change in project scope.
-Minor Amendment Change in project cost of more than 25 percent.
-Consent Agenda item for TAC and Board.
-Amendment must be available on CCRPC's website 15 days before the board meeting.
-Addition of a new earmark, grant or project not subject to CCRPC's fiscal constraint limit.
-Adding funds to an illustrative project, or other project on the TIP without funding, if VTrans agrees to advance the project and if funds are available within CCRPC's fiscal constraint limit.
+Minor Amendment Consent Agenda item for Any condition not detailed under Major or Administrative, including: TAC and Board.
+Amendment must be available on CCRPC's Change in project cost greater than 10 percent but not to exceed 25 percent, up to a maximum change of \$1,500,000. website 15 days before the board meeting.
+2. Addition of a new earmark, grant or project not subject to CCRPC's fiscal constraint limit.
+3. Adding funds to an illustrative project, or other project on the TIP without funding, if VTrans agrees to advance the project and if funds are available within CCRPC's fiscal constraint limit.
 Funding limits will be based on the cost estimates listed in the TIP.
-Administrative Anything not detailed under Major or Minor including: Amendment approved by CCRPC MPO/Assistant Director or Executive Director with subsequent Board notification and posting on CCRPC's website.
-1. Change in project cost of 25 percent or less.
-2. Designating use of regional line items.
-3. Change in funding between phases with no change in overall project cost.
-Moving a project from an out year, or the previous year, to the current year if funds are available within CCRPC's fiscal constraint limit.
-5. Adjustments to TIP projects to match grant or earmark award amounts.
-6. Removing funds from projects that do not need the funds.
-7. Typographical changes to the TIP or changes to clarify project details.
-Project cost over \$600,00 Project cost over \$600,000 Major Amendment Public Hearing Change in project cost of more than 25 percent, unless not subject to CCRPC's fiscal constraint limit.
-2. Addition of a new project unless it is a new earmark, grant, or project not subject to CCRPC's fiscal constraint limit.
-3. Moving the construction phase of a project that is "ready to go" from the current year to an out year.
-4. Cost increase resulting from a significant change in project scope.

-Minor Amendment

-Consent Agenda item for TAC and Board.
-Amendment must be available on CCRPC's website 15 days before the board meeting.

-Any condition not detailed under Major or Administrative, including:

-- 1. Change in project cost greater than 10 percent but not to exceed 25 percent, up to a maximum change of \$1,500,000. - Addition of a new earmark, grant or project not subject to CCRPC's fiscal constraint limit. - Adding funds to an illustrative project, or other project on the TIP without funding, if VTrans agrees to advance the project and if funds are available within CCRPC's fiscal constraint limit.
-Funding limits will be based on the cost estimates listed in the TIP. - 4.
-Moving a project from an out year to the current year if funds are available within CCRPC's fiscal constraint limit without taking them from another project that is ready to use them. - 5.
-Designating use of Regional line items.

-Administrative

-Amendment approved by CCRPC MPO/Assistant Director or Executive Director with subsequent Board notification and posting on CCRPC's website.

-- 1. Change in project cost of 10 percent or less, up to a maximum change of \$300,000. - 2.
-Change in funding between phases with no change in overall project cost. - 3.
-Adjustments to TIP projects to match grant or earmark award amounts. - 4.
-Moving funds from the previous year to the current year if funds are available within CCRPC's fiscal constraint limit. - 5.
-Removing funds from projects that do not need the funds. - 6.
-Typographical changes to the TIP or changes to clarify project details

-Expedited TIP Amendment

-- 1. From time to time conditions may arise when a funding opportunity becomes available to CCRPC that would be lost by following the time requirements to process TIP amendments, or an emergency arises requiring immediate expenditure of funds. - If such condition arises the CCRPC MPO/Assistant Director or Executive Director may approve TIP amendments in consultation with the Executive Committee. - 3.
-In such cases the full Board and TAC will be notified of the amendment a minimum of 24 hours before the amendment is approved in order to provide comment to the MPO/Assistant Director or Executive Director. - 4.
-Expedited TIP amendments may not take funds from ready to go projects.
+4. Moving a project from an out year to the current year if funds are available within CCRPC's fiscal constraint limit without taking them from another project that is ready to use them.
+5. Designating use of Regional line items.
+Administrative Amendment approved by CCRPC MPO/Assistant Director or Executive Director with subsequent Board notification and posting on CCRPC's website.
+Change in project cost of 10 percent or less, up to a maximum change of \$300,000.
+2. Change in funding between phases with no change in overall project cost.
+3. Adjustments to TIP projects to match grant or earmark award amounts.
+4. Moving funds from the previous year to the current year if funds are available within CCRPC's fiscal constraint limit.
+5. Removing funds from projects that do not need the funds.
+6. Typographical changes to the TIP or changes to clarify project details Expedited TIP Amendment 1.
+From time to time conditions may arise when a funding opportunity becomes available to CCRPC that would be lost by following the time requirements to process TIP amendments, or an emergency arises requiring immediate expenditure of funds.
+If such condition arises the CCRPC MPO/Assistant Director or Executive Director may approve TIP amendments in consultation with the Executive Committee.
+3. In such cases the full Board and TAC will be notified of the amendment a minimum of 24 hours before the amendment is approved in order to provide comment to the MPO/Assistant Director or Executive Director.
+4. Expedited TIP amendments may not take funds from ready to go projects.
 An informational item will be included on the agenda of the next TAC and Board meetings.

+The significance of a requested project scope change will be determined by the staff and Executive Director, in consultation with the affected municipality and/or agency